php-annotations/php-annotations/README.txt

       /runtime            Run-time cache folder used for tests /suite              The test suite for the unit test framework

-The "php-annotations/lib" folder is the only folder required for the annotation support framework itself.
+The "Annotation" folder is the only folder required for the annotation framework itself - other folders contain demonstration code, tests, etc.

 To run the test suite, run "php-annotations/test/test.php" from a browser - a summary of the test-results will be displayed on the page.